What's in a Name? Electricians' Terminology for Light Bulbs

 Common Falsehoods

-Why it’s important to be aware of These Terms
+What is important to know These Terms

 Conclusion